 <Unchanged parts are omitted>

-DCI format N1 is used for the scheduling of one NPDSCH codeword in one cell, random access procedure initiated by a NPDCCH order, notifying SC-MCCH change, and operation on preconfigured UL resources.
+DCI format N1 is used for the scheduling of NPDSCH in one cell, random access procedure initiated by a NPDCCH order, notifying SC-MCCH change, and operation on preconfigured UL resources.
 The DCI corresponding to a NPDCCH order is carried by NPDCCH.

 <Unchanged parts are omitted>